Betta Care Guide

 Males may also show aggression towards females unless they are ready to spawn.
 The male betta builds an elaborate bubble nest on the water's surface.
 He then courts a willing female, dancing and flaring and eventually wrapping his body around hers in a spawning "nuptial embrace."
 After she releases the eggs, he gathers them and deposits them in the nest where they will hatch and develop for several days until they reach a free-swimming stage.
 At between 3 to 6 weeks of age, the fry will develop labyrinth organs which allow them to breathe atmospheric oxygen.

 Bettas are low maintenance and easy care fish, which makes them a popular fish for beginners and children.
 They can be kept in small, regularly maintained containers and do not need filtration.
 Keep your bowl away from drafts and cool breezes.
 The temperature should be a maintained at between 65 and 80 degrees.
-These little carnivores feed on mosquito larvae and similar foods in the wild, but commercial betta foods
+These little carnivores feed on mosquito larvae and similar foods in the wild, but commercial betta fish foods

 , freeze-dried bloodworms